 There are several different types of third variables that we may need to explore when studying a research question.
-There are three that we will be considering in this course — Covariates, moderators, and confounders.
-The focus of this section will be on moderating variables, but let’s briefly discuss all three types.
+There are three that we will be considering in this course — Covariates, confounders, and moderators.
+The focus of this section will be on moderating variables, but let’s briefly describe all three types:

 - A covariate is a variable that is possibly predictive of the outcome under study.
-Think back to your literature review: are there any variables that the research shows are strong predictors of your response variable?
-Covariates will be discussed in more detail in the multivariate modeling material to come.
+Think back to your literature review: are there any variables that the research shows are strong predictors of your response variable that you’d like to incorporate into your regression model?
+Covariates can help you build a model that does a better job of making predictions.

 - A moderator is a third variable that appears to effect the direction or strength of an explanatory and response variable.
-The effect of a moderating variable is often characterized statistically as an interaction; that is, a third variable that affects the direction and/or strength of the relationship between your explanatory (X) and response (Y) variable.
+The effect of a moderating variable is often characterized statistically as an interaction.

 Visualizing Moderating Variables